jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Create instructions for the geiger counter

 - Create instructions for the heat lamp

-# Shader
-- Set the shader threshold / offset from the Hotdog class

 # Rat
 - Add rat spawn